arsalanyavari/ap-project/README.md

 # ap-project
-CRM system have been written by qt framework &amp; cpp language
+CRM system has been written by qt framework &amp; cpp language